judeleonard/Terraform_Projects/lambda_function/README.md

-## This project deploys a custom lambda function to an aws destination account using aws codepipeline which can also be version controlled by Terraform.
+## This project deploys a custom lambda function to an aws destination account using aws codepipeline.

+## How it works

+codecommit is deployed to aws csc account and the codepipeline deploys the custom lambda function to another aws target account.
+The backend is bootstrapped using
+S3 for storing terraform tfstate.

 ### Commands to run: